Skip to content

 Warning

 If you are a enrolled in a class that uses this material, you SHOULD use the institutional and internal git server to be FERPA compliant.
-If you want to use part of this assignments to build your portfolio I recommend you to use github and make only the interactive assignment public.
+If you want to use part of this assignments to build your portfolio I recommend you to use github and make only the webgl build public.
 If you are just worried about privacy concerns, you can use a private repo on github.

 1. Create an account on github.com or any git hosting on your preference;